Ealimah11/alx-low_level_programming/0x00-hello_world/README.md

- a program that use puts to display on standard output
+ a c language to display with printf function